 Technology is another important factor that drives a successful open office layout.
-Pairing wireless connectivity with cloud services, such as a VoIP office phone system for small businesses from Aircall, gives your open office workspace unlimited flexibility.
+Pairing wireless connectivity with cloud services, such as a VoIP office phone system for small businesses with three employees or more from Aircall, gives your open office workspace unlimited flexibility.
 Start a 7-day free trial today.

 Here are seven steps to designing an open office layout, followed by some pros and cons to consider when deciding which office layout ideas are best for your business.